 SOURCE: Oanda, Currency Converter, https://www1.oanda.com/currency/converter/ referred to a businessman who is suspected of transporting cash between Albania and North Macedonia, as he has investments in both countries.
 The officer said, 'No one dares to check the trunk of his car because of how powerful he is.
-Nobody would stop him and control his car.'
+Nobody would stop him and control his car.'203

 Organized criminal groups use their distribution networks to transport drugs across Europe and to bring the proceeds back to Albania.
 Cash is reportedly transferred across the border in the trucks of import/export companies and cars with hidden compartments.
 An Albanian source explained that this is the preferred method to bring proceeds of crime into the country: 'Trucks that carry goods make it easier to hide the money.
 Truck drivers usually get paid by distance, but they do not get a decent paycheque.
-They therefore use the extra space to also transport cash.'
+They therefore use the extra space to also transport cash.'204

 The commission for the driver ranges from 8 to 15% of the total cash being transported, and at least 10% if cash is to be transported out of London.
 The interviewee explained that the 'London boys' pay extra because they tend to have a lot of cash available.
 This money may have been legitimately earned, but most Albanians working in London do not have a residence permit and are paid in cash.
-The money is then entrusted to individuals with EU passports who carry it slowly across the borders and back home as remittances for the family.

-When asked what channels politicians use to move cash abroad, an Albanian customs officer answered, 'Very simple: it is enough to cooperate with a general director of customs whose car is not controlled when crossing the border.
+The money is then entrusted to individuals with EU passports who carry it slowly across the borders and back home as remittances for the family.205 simple: it is enough to cooperate with a general director of customs whose car is not controlled when crossing the border.
 This is usually the case in Greece.
-The money is transported in cash and deposited in offshore banks through legal channels.'208
+The money is transported in cash and deposited in offshore banks through legal channels.'206